hkharod/lara-rss/README.md

 ### Requirements

 This application is built on Laravel 5.6 so you will need a server or local environment that can support it's requirements.
-For full details visit [link to Laravel](https://laravel.com/docs/5.6)
+For full details visit the [Laravel Documentation](https://laravel.com/docs/5.6)

 * Server with PHP >= 7.1.3
   - OpenSSL PHP Extension